TEAMMATES/teammates/devdocs/settingUp.md

-1. TEAMMATES automated testing requires Firefox (works on Windows and OS-X) or Chrome (Windows only).
-The default browser used for testing is Firefox because it is faster than Chrome and it can be run in the background.
+1. TEAMMATES automated testing requires Firefox (works on Windows and OS-X).
-    Firefox 38.0.5 (latest release as at 7th June 2015) is supported.
+   Only Firefox between versions 38.0.5 and 42.0 are supported, although the primary support is for 38.0.5.
+   To downgrade your Firefox version, obtain the executable from [here](https://ftp.mozilla.org/pub/mozilla.org/firefox/releases/).
+   If you want to use a different path for this version, choose `custom setup` during install.
+   After installation, specify the Firefox path in `test.properties` by modifying the `test.firefox.path` property.
+   Remember to disable the auto-updates (`Options → Advanced tab → Update`).

 2. Before running the test suite, both the server and the test environment should be using the UTC time zone.